HEALTH CARE ACCESS

 According to the World Health Organization, there should be a maximum of 435 people per physician to qualify a country as having adequate access to medical attention.
 This density is significantly lower for the 40.6% of the population that lives in rural areas.
 It is for this reason that Nicaragua’s Social Service initiative brings medical students to these communities.
 However, access remains limited since these training physicians may be assigned to up to fifteen communities at a time.

-Anita does not have a health center within the community, nor community health workers to attend the health necessities of the community members.
+Anita does not have a health centre within the community.
 The closest Health Center is located 6km away.
 Unfortunately, people do not always people get what they need there and must travel 2 hours to Jinotega in order to have medicine and specialized attention.